How long does SEO take?

 Timescale: a few days to six to eight months.

 Explanation: once again if we assume you don’t even rank for your brand name and prospects are searching for you online (if they’re not, then this is a separate challenge and will involve targeting the kinds of keywords and phrases they are actually searching for) then as discussed, you could see some quick wins.
 If you’ve already exploited all the low hanging SEO fruit, then it’s a longer slog.

 It’ll involve you having a very careful discussion with your SEO agency regards objectives.
-If the objective is to increase traffic by any means possible then they’re going to recommend high search volume long tail keywords – ones that are less competitive that you’re going to have decent chance of ranking for if you produce great, user focussed content.
-If that’s not the remit however and you make it clear you’re interested in quality traffic (i.e. high conversion traffic) rather than quantity of traffic, then a couple of things are going to happen: 1) your SEO provider will need to gain a good understanding of the types of keywords that prospects ready to convert are searching for 2) they’ll then need to prioritise content (often in the form of landing pages on your main website for example) designed to rank for these keywords and designed to convert traffic that visit these pages.
+If the objective is to increase traffic by any means possible then they’re going to recommend high search volume long tail keywords – ones that are less competitive that you’re going to have a decent chance of ranking for if you produce great, user focused content.
+If that’s not the remit however and you make it clear you’re interested in bottom of funnel traffic (i.e. high conversion traffic) rather than quantity of traffic, then a couple of things are going to happen: 1) your SEO provider will need to gain a good understanding of the types of keywords that prospects ready to convert are searching for 2) they’ll then need to prioritise content (often in the form of landing pages on your main website for example) designed to rank for these keywords and designed to convert the traffic these pages receive.